Kenya religious cult leader to face murder charges over Shakahola deaths

 More than 400 bodies were uncovered over months of exhumations across tens of thousands of acres of forest, making this one of the world’s worst cult-related tragedies in recent history.

-During a hearing, Mackenzie, dressed in a white-and-blue-striped polo shirt, sat largely expressionless alongside his fellow defendants in the courtroom.
+During the hearing, Mackenzie, dressed in a white-and-blue-striped polo shirt, sat largely expressionless alongside his fellow defendants in the courtroom.

 Prosecutors have attributed delays in bringing charges to the gruelling and delicate task of locating and exhuming so many human remains and performing autopsies.
 Some of Mackenzie’s other followers were rescued, emaciated, from the forest.